 Why?
 That is the obvious question I can hear you thinking through time and space.
 Yep, I’m that good.
-So, why would we want to remove the backseats out of an F-250 SuperCab and turn the space into a type of portable garage?
-Space in a nomadic home is at a premium so we wanted to make the most use of every inch of space that we have.
+So, why would we want to remove the backseat from our F-250 SuperCab and turn the space into a type of portable garage?
+Space in our nomadic home is at a premium so we wanted to make the most use of every inch of space that we have.
 We didn’t need the extra seating as it is just the two of us so we felt like the best use of the SuperCab space would be for storage.
 For us, we primarily wanted to store our bikes there and so a complete SuperCab renovation project started to take shape.

 Why the Bikes?

 We could have used a Yakima swing hitch rack to carry our bikes across North America, but we also want to be a bit incognito about what we are hauling.
 Having our bikes sit in the open at trailheads or in Walmart parking lots just seemed like a good way to have them stolen.
 Plus I didn’t want to hassle with swinging the bikes away from the camper door every time we wanted to get inside.